3. Understanding Spatial Indexes

 Part 1

-Throughout the past two weeks we have made use of functions in Python (e.g. print()
+Throughout the past two weeks we have made use of several functions in Python (e.g. print(), read_file() g.inv() etc. ).
+Now we are going to learn to make them for ourselves…

 Functions in Python

-works out the ellipsoidal distance between two locations).
-Functions are a very useful part of a programmers toolkit, as it means that you never have to repeat a line of code, you can simply write a function once and call it as many times as you like!
+A Function is simply a bit of code that does something (e.g. print() prints something to the console, read_file() reads a Shapefile into a GeoDataFrame and g.inv() works out the ellipsoidal distance between two locations).
+Functions are a very useful part of a programmer’s toolkit, as it means that you don’t have to keep repeating yourself in your code - you can simply write a function once and then call it as many times as you like!

 In week 2 I told you about a (relatively) simple calculation to get a spherical distance called the spherical cosine method.
 Below is a Python function that calculates a distance between two points using the spherical cosine method: